Keep on reading for tips on how to keep your heating oil costs low this winter.

 Invest in a Programmable Thermostat

-With a programmable thermostat, you won’t have to manually change the settings when you are leaving the house.
+With a programmable thermostat, like Carrier’s smart thermostat options, you won’t have to manually change the settings when you are leaving the house.
 You can schedule it to adjust when you are going to work or on a trip.
 A smart thermostat will not only help you stay comfortable all-year-round but also save you on energy costs.